 Before signing up for a weekly appointment, trying a single appointment first will help ensure that tutoring is the right fit for you.
 You can discuss with your tutor the advantages and disadvantages of both types of appointments and the possibility of arranging a weekly appointment with them.
 If you have had a single appointment and are committed to attending a weekly for the remainder of the semester, you can then fill out the Peer Tutoring Special Request Form.

 Please note that we do not guarantee your request will be met, but we will make every attempt to help you.

 Not for the same course.
 ERC policy states that each student may sign up for ONE Weekly appointment per course per semester.
 However, if you feel you need to meet with a tutor more than once per week, you have the option of making ONE Single appointment in addition to your Weekly.

-If you have are only using Single appointments, then you are permitted to sign up for up to TWO Single appointments per course per week.
+If you are only using Single appointments, then you are permitted to sign up for up to TWO Single appointments per course per week.

 Please note that you are only permitted one appointment per class per day.

-While a confirmation window will not appear, you will receive a confirmation email from the ERC shortly after you have scheduled your appointment that will contain the following information:
+You will receive a confirmation email from the ERC shortly after you have scheduled your appointment that will contain the following information:

 You will also know you have scheduled your appointment correctly if you refresh your home screen in TutorTrac and see Upcoming Appointments.

 If you have signed up for a tutoring appointment and then realize you are not able to attend, you must directly notify your tutor that you’re canceling.
 Please see “How do I cancel my appointment?”

 If you want to re-schedule your tutoring appointment, contact your tutor to see if that can be worked out with their schedule.
 The tutor will then help to create a new appointment with you, if possible.